wfatherley/exceptlib/README.md

  - handling exceptions by module object;
  - and exception class scraping from module objects.

-As this library is actively being developed, there are plans to add additional features aimed at profiling exceptions.
+This library is under active development; there are plans to add additional features.

 ## Usage notes
-The main feature `exceptlib` is handling exceptions by module.
+The main feature of `exceptlib` is handling exceptions by module.
+This is acheived with its `ExceptionFrom` class.
 For example:

 ```python
 import re